9 Things to Know Before Moving to Gainesville, FL

 Are you moving to Gainesville, FL?
 Find out what it's like living in Gainesville, Florida!

-If you are wanting to move to a bustling college town then look no further than Gainesville, Florida!
+If you want to move to a bustling college town, look no further than Gainesville, Florida.
 Home to the University of Florida, the birthplace of Tom Petty, and the popular sports drink Gatorade, Gainesville is an attractive city full of art, culture, and business opportunities.
-Considered one of the best places to live in Florida, Gainesville has a current population of 132,000 people and is located in Alachua County in northern Florida.
-Only about an hour and a half to St. Augustine and two hours to Orlando, Gainesville is in the perfect location.
+Considered one of the best places to live in Florida, Gainesville has a population of 145,214 people and is located in Alachua County in northern Florida.
+Only about an hour and a half to St. Augustine and two hours to Orlando, Gainesville is the perfect location if you are looking for homes for sale

-Great news!
-Gainesville is one of the cheapest places to live in Florida.
-In fact, the city is 8.7% cheaper to live in than the national average which is a huge bonus if you are moving from a more expensive area.
-With an average salary of $58,000, expect to live comfortably.
-Plus, living in the sunshine state means that you will get to take advantage of the no-state income tax.
-All of that extra income saved adds up quickly and can be used towards buying your Gainesville dream home
+Great news: Gainesville is one of Florida's cheapest places to live.
+The city is 2% higher than the national average, a huge bonus if you move from a more expensive area.
+With an average salary of $40,937, expect to live comfortably.
+Living in the Sunshine State means you will take advantage of the no-state income tax.
+All that extra income saved adds up quickly and can be used towards buying your Gainesville dream home.

 Downtown Gainesville, Florida building at sunset and a shopping plaza in the background

 Are you retiring or raising a family?
 Rated as one of the top cities in Florida for retirement and for young professionals, healthcare is a top priority.
-Not only does healthcare in Gainesville cost 1% lower than the national average, but its healthcare facilities are some of the best in the country.
-The UF Health Shands Hospital which is associated with the University of Florida was ranked among the top 50 hospitals in the nation in nine specialties and is high performing in seven.
-Named as Florida’s top healthcare center, the UF Health Shands Hospital outperforms in hip replacement, colon cancer surgery, lung cancer surgery, knee replacement, COPD, heart failure, and abdominal aortic aneurysm repair.
+Not only does healthcare in Gainesville cost 5% lower than the national average, but its healthcare facilities are some of the best in the country.
+The UF Health Shands Hospital, associated with the University of Florida, was ranked among the top 50 hospitals in the nation in nine specialties and is high-performing in seven.
+Named Florida's top healthcare center, the UF Health Shands Hospital outperforms in hip replacement, colon cancer surgery, lung cancer surgery, knee replacement, COPD, heart failure, and abdominal aortic aneurysm repair.

 Another healthcare facility in the area with top ratings is the North Florida Regional Medical Center.
-This medical and surgical center in Gainesville specializes in neuroscience, women’s health, orthopedics, cardiovascular care, minimally invasive surgery, weight loss surgery, senior care, and wound care.
-Living close to these top-rated healthcare facilities means that you and your family will receive the utmost best care possible in case of an emergency.
+This medical and surgical center in Gainesville specializes in neuroscience, women's health, orthopedics, cardiovascular care, minimally invasive surgery, weight loss surgery, senior care, and wound care.
+Living close to these top-rated healthcare facilities means you and your family will receive the best care possible in an emergency.

-One of the reasons why Gainesville, Florida is considered a great place to live is due to the fact that it has amazing warm weather throughout the whole year.
-Since northern Florida experiences a humid subtropical climate, expect long warm, and humid summers alongside short and dry winters.
-July is the hottest month in the summer with an average high temperature of 90 degrees and January is the coldest month in the winter with an average high temperature of 64 degrees.
+One of the reasons why Gainesville, Florida, is considered a great place to live is because it has amazing warm weather throughout the year.
+Since northern Florida experiences a humid subtropical climate, expect long, warm, and humid summers alongside short and dry winters.
+July is the hottest month in the summer, with an average high temperature of 90 degrees, and January is the coldest month in the winter, with an average high temperature of 64 degrees.

 If you are moving away from a colder climate, be happy to know that Gainesville never gets snow since it rarely dips below 44 degrees in the coldest months.
 While you may be leaving your snow shovel behind, make sure to pack your umbrella.
-It rains up to 50 inches a year on average!
-On the plus side, while hurricanes may be problematic for the state of Florida, Gainesville is found in a low-risk hurricane zone due to its location in the central part of the state.
-So if you like mild, warm, and humid weather all year long with the perfect amount of sunny days, then Gainesville is the perfect place for you.
+It rains up to 50 inches a year on average.
+On the plus side, while hurricanes may be problematic for Florida, Gainesville is in a low-risk hurricane zone due to its location in the central part of the state.
+So, if you like mild, warm, and humid weather all year with perfect sunny days, then Gainesville is the perfect place.

 Shopping in Gainesville, FL with a night time setting in a peaceful and warm looking environment

-The job market in Gainesville has seen an increase in growth of 3% over the past year.
-If you are moving to the area in search of a job then there are a lot of opportunities awaiting you.
-Out of all of the workforce industries, education services and healthcare are the most popular.
-Since education is the leading industry in the city it makes up 21.9% of the cities workforce.
-In particular, The University of Florida is the top employer which currently employs close to 15,000 people.
-Other top employers include companies such as Info Tech, North Florida Regional Medical Center, Santafe Healthcare, and Gainesville Regional Utilities.
+The job market in Gainesville has seen an increase in growth of 1.6% over the past year.
+If you are moving to the area searching for a job, many opportunities await you.
+Education services and healthcare are the most popular of the workforce industries.
+Since education is the leading industry in the city, it makes up 23% of the city's workforce.
+In particular, The University of Florida is the top employer, currently employing nearly 156,000 people.
+Other top employers include Info Tech, North Florida Regional Medical Center, Santafe Healthcare, and Gainesville Regional Utilities.

-There is also a growing entrepreneurial community that is bringing innovators and leaders of business to the area.
+A growing entrepreneurial community also brings innovators and business leaders to the area.
 The Entrepreneurship and Innovation Center at the University of Florida was created to promote business and foster innovation.
 Part of the Warrington College of Business, this center empowers like-minded individuals to bring their ideas to life.
-Whether you are starting your own small business or launching a large company, Gainesville has all of the resources that you may need.
+Whether starting a small business or launching a large company, Gainesville has all the necessary resources.

 Did we mention education?
-While the University of Florida and Santa Fe College may be the biggest institutions in the city, there are 13 colleges located within a 40-mile radius of Gainesville.
-This means that residents get to choose from two community colleges, five private, and six public colleges and universities in the area on top of any other college in Florida at in-state status.
+While the University of Florida and Santa Fe College may be the city's biggest institutions, there are 13 colleges located within a 40-mile radius of Gainesville.
+This means that residents get to choose from two community colleges, five private and six public colleges, and universities in the area, on top of any other college in Florida at in-state status.

 Gainesville, Florida college campus where students receive a high quality education

 There is never a dull moment when living in Gainesville, Florida.
-If you love to spend the day outdoors, the city is home to many parks, gardens, walking trails, and nature preserves.
-Plus if you love the beach then you will be happy to know that Flagler Beach is the closest of the best beaches near Gainesville and is only an hour and a half away.
+If you love to spend the day outdoors, the city has many parks, gardens, walking trails, and nature preserves.
+Plus, if you love the beach, you will be happy to know that Flagler Beach is the closest of the best beaches near Gainesville and is only an hour and a half away.
 Whether you want to run with your dog, walk with your family, or find a good trail to ride your bike, there is a park for that.

 Check out some of these local favorite parks and outdoor activities in Gainesville!

 • Cellon Oak Park: Featuring the largest live oak tree in the state, this tree is more than 30 feet in diameter and is 187 years old.
-Come see this large tree for yourself at this park!
+See this large tree for yourself at this park.

 • Paynes Prarie Preserve State Park: Named a United States National Natural Landmark, this 21,000-acre savanna is home to a herd of wild bison and horses.
-Featuring up to eight walking trails and an observatory, spot alligators and up to 300 different species of birds.
+It features up to eight walking trails, an observatory, spot alligators, and up to 300 different species of birds.

-• Devil’s Millhopper Geological State Park: Nicknamed “Satan’s Sinkhole,” this park is home to a prehistoric Florida spring that has cool water year-round and perfect swimming temperatures.
-Attracting visitors since the 1880s, this sinkhole is surrounded by a rainforest of vegetation and is one of the only places in Florida that has over 100 feet of exposed geological rock.
+• Devil's Millhopper Geological State Park: Nicknamed "Satan's Sinkhole," this park is home to a prehistoric Florida spring with cool water year-round and perfect swimming temperatures.
+Attracting visitors since the 1880s, this sinkhole is surrounded by a vegetation rainforest and is one of the only places in Florida with over 100 feet of exposed geological rock.

 Check out some of these local favorite museums and cultural activities:

-• Cade Museum for Creativity and Invention: A museum of ideas, think like an inventor, and visit exhibits in the field of science, creativity, and invention.
+• Cade Museum for Creativity and Invention: A museum of ideas, think like an inventor, and visit exhibits in science, creativity, and invention.

 • The Hippodrome Theatre: Founded in 1973, visit this theatre for live performances, films, classes, and special events.

 • Samuel P. Harn Museum of Art: Working with the University of Florida, this art museum is located on campus and is considered one of the largest university art museums in the southern United States.
-Admire up to 9,000 pieces of local art and collections from different time periods.
+Admire up to 9,000 local art pieces and collections from different periods.

 • Gainesville Community Playhouse: One of the oldest community theatres in Florida, watch performances of your favorite musicals and plays.

-After spending the day at one of the many walking trails and museums, you will have worked up an appetite for delicious Gainesville cuisine.
+After spending the day at one of the many walking trails and museums, you will have an appetite for delicious Gainesville cuisine.
 Blending iconic Floridian foods with international flavors, dine on gator tail, key lime pie, conch fritters, stone crabs, or Cuban sandwiches.
-There are even a large variety of vegetarian and vegan options to choose from.
+There are even a large variety of vegetarian and vegan options.
 From fine dining to quiet cafes, dining out in Gainesville is a must-do experience.

 Check out some of these local favorite restaurants: